Volume: stock capacity

 Fill and Level Check

 The fluid level would be checked the same way with a PML pan as with the stock pan.
-A PML pan would have a level check at the same location relative to the transmission as the stock pan.
+This PML pan has a level check at the same location relative to the transmission as the stock pan.

-There are two stock pans for the GM 6L50 transmission.
+We know of two OEM stock pans for the GM 6L50 transmission.

 - One has heights of 3.3 inches at the front of the pan and 2.5 at the rear and the bottom flat part is 10.25 inches.